sebousan/venn-capital/content/posts/2023/04/2023-04-26-article-citywire-victoire-barbin-perron.md

 ### By duplicating the best managers’ stock picks, Venn Capital co-founders Dimitri Boismare and Pierrick Corbel believe they have a formula for success.

-{{< button text="Lien vers l'article" url="https://citywire.com/selector/news/how-this-manager-duo-capitalises-on-buffetts-idea-of-superinvestors/a1408018" blank="false" >}}
+{{< button text="Lien vers l'article" url="https://citywire.com/selector/news/how-this-manager-duo-capitalises-on-buffetts-idea-of-superinvestors/a1408018" blank="true" >}}